Face to face fundraising

 What is face-to-face fundraising?

-Our professionally trained fundraisers talk to people at shopping centres, train stations, in the high street or at their front doors in selected areas across the country.
-They ask people to support us with a regular gift via direct debit or to sign up to a direct debit to play our weekly lottery.
+Our professionally trained fundraisers talk to people at shopping centres, train stations, on the high street or at their front doors in selected areas across the country.
+They ask people to support us with a regular gift via direct debit or to play our weekly lottery.

 How do I recognise a Macular Society fundraiser?

-If you would like to check whether someone claiming to represent us is an authorised fundraiser, you can contact us on 01264 350 551 between 9am and 5pm, Monday to Friday.
+If you would like to check whether someone claiming to represent us is an authorised fundraiser, you can contact us on 01264 350 551, Monday to Friday, between 9am and 5pm.
 Outside these hours, the fundraiser can give you a number you can call to check.

-Our fundraisers visit train stations, shopping centres, shops and supermarkets across the south of England and Wales.
-The fundraisers work from a Macular Society stand and provide people with information about the charity, and ask people to support our vital work.
+Our fundraisers visit train stations, shopping centres, and shops across the UK.
+The fundraisers work from a Macular Society stand or card, provide people with information about us, and ask people to support our vital work.

-Our fundraisers also visit homes across the south of England and Wales to speak to people about our work and ask if they would like to support us.
+Our fundraisers also visit homes across the UK to speak to people about our work and ask if they would like to support us.

 About our fundraisers